-Financial Statement Presentation: The Hospital has adopted the provisions of GASB 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments (Statement 34), as amended by GASB 37, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments: Omnibus, and Statement 38, Certain Financial Statement Note Disclosures.
+Changes in Financial Statement Presentation: Effective July 1, 2002, the Hospital adopted the provisions of GASB 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments (Statement 34), as amended by GASB 37, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments: Omnibus, and Statement 38, Certain Financial Statement Note Disclosures.
 Statement 34 established financial reporting standards for all state and local governments and related entities.
 Statement 34 primarily relates to presentation and disclosure requirements.
-This relates to the format of the financial statements; the inclusion of management's discussion and analysis; and the preparation of the statement of cash flows on the direct method.
-The application of these accounting standards has no impact on the total net assets.
+The impact of this change was related to the format of the financial statements; the inclusion of management's discussion and analysis; and the preparation of the statement of cash flows on the direct method.
+The application of these accounting standards had no impact on the total net assets.